wasta-linux/wasta-snap-manager/README.md

 ### Feature wishlist:
 - Add in localization support.
-- Show download size when finding updates from the Snap Store.
 - Enable support for non-amd64 architectures.
 - Enable non-Gnome installations by making all debian dependencies explicit:
   - Gtk3-related package(s)